 With the approach of the release of the final Harry Potter book, my kids are at fever pitch around here trying to determine how many copies we must purchase in order to make it possible for as many people to read it at once as want to.
 I’ve read all six aloud, the first three twice (at two different times to two different sets of our kids).
 The older kids want to read the newest book right away, to themselves.
 But the younger ones have already asked me to read it to them like I’ve done with the other six books.

 There’s something about that shared time that transcends reading to myself.

-This entry was posted on Thursday, July 12th, 2007 at 7:52 am and is filed under Brave Writer Philosophy, General, Studying Lit, Tuesday Teatimes.
+This entry is filed under Brave Writer Philosophy, General, Literature, Poetry Teatime.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.